 ~

 \pagenumbering{roman}

-{ \bf Preface} The goal of this book is to present classical mechanics, quantum mechanics, and statistical mechanics in an almost completely algebraic setting, thereby introducing mathematicians, physicists, and engineers to the ideas relating classical and quantum mechanics with Lie algebras and Lie groups.
-The book should serve as an appetizer, inviting the reader to go more deeply into this fascinating, interdisciplinary fields of science.
+{ \bf Preface} This book presents classical mechanics, quantum mechanics, and statistical mechanics in an almost completely algebraic setting, thereby introducing mathematicians, physicists, and engineers to the ideas relating classical and quantum mechanics with Lie algebras and Lie groups.

+The book should serve as an appetizer, inviting the reader to go more deeply into these fascinating, interdisciplinary fields of science.

 Much of the material covered here is not part of standard textbook treatments of classical or quantum mechanics (or is only superficially treated there).
 For physics students who want to get a broader view of the subject, this book may therefore serve as a useful complement to standard treatments of quantum mechanics.